Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 #### Lazy Load

 If no custom queries are defined, the **lazy load** approach is used and no data is loaded into the JVM heap upon restart.
 MemoryXtend saves only the indexes in RAM, and the rest of the objects are stored on disk.
 As read throughput increases from clients, most of the data eventually loads into the data grid RAM tier.
-This is a preferred approach when the volume of data persisted on flash memory exceeds what can fit into memory.
+This is a preferred approach when the volume of data persisted on SSD exceeds what can fit into memory.

 #### Blob Store Cache Metrics